MPAS-Dev/compass/docs/users_guide/landice/test_groups/ensemble_generator.rst

 The ``landice/ensemble_generator`` test group creates ensemble of MALI simulations with different parameter values.
-The ensemble framework sets up a user-defined number of simulations with parameter values selected from a space-filling Sobol sequence.
+The ensemble framework sets up a user-defined number of simulations with parameter values selected from either uniform sampling or a space-filling Sobol sequence.

 A test case in this test group consists of a number of ensemble members, and one ensemble manager.